 Important components of piston compressors are subject to wear which cannot be avoided, and which could lead to a shutdown of the compressor with subsequent loss of production entailing high costs as a consequence.

 The manufacturer therefore has to design those components which undergo the highest wear – such as compressor valves, piston rings and pressure packings– in such a way, that service free maintenance intervals of one to three years (8 000 to 25 000 running hours) can be achieved.

-The user has to continuously monitor the proper functioning of the compressor in order to avoid break downs and personal damage.
-Knowledge about the present state of wear and its trend make it possible to plan the necessary service and shut down times of the plant in advance.
+The user has to continuously monitor the proper functioning of the compressor in order to avoid breakdowns and personal damage.
+Knowledge about the present state of wear and its trend makes it possible to plan the necessary service and shutdown times of the plant in advance.

 Important compressor stations with a high danger potential are more often fitted with an extensive control and monitoring system.
-Examples follow to demonstrate the logical and technical structure of such systems.
+The following examples demonstrate the logical and technical structure of such systems.

 The system works in three areas: In the explosion proof field, area sensors are fitted, which convert pressures, temperature and vibrations into electric signals, see Figure 6.8.